-Risk management is carried out by the Group's Corporate Treasury under policies and procedures approved annually by the Group's Board of Directors, most recently on 16 October 2019.
+Risk management is carried out by the Group's Corporate Treasury under policies and procedures approved annually by the Group's Board of Directors, most recently on 15 October 2020.
 The role of Corporate Treasury is to monitor and manage the Group's external and internal funding requirements and financial risks, covering foreign exchange, interest rate, liquidity, and credit risks in support of the Group's strategic objectives.
 A Treasury Management Group meeting, chaired by the Group's Chief Financial Officer, also takes place on a monthly basis to review treasury activities.

-As part of the Group's risk assessment, the potential effects of Brexit have been considered and are not expected to be material.
+As part of the Group's risk assessment, we continue to believe that Brexit will not have a material impact on our business.